 Society – We are a responsible member of society committed to high ethical standards in everything we do, including our sourcing, financial reporting, and our responsibility towards external stakeholders and the local community.

 Zero accidents and healthy workplaces

-Our long-term objective is zero accidents, and we have made significant progress on health and safety in recent years.
-During 2020, there were 21 lost time injuries compared to 34 in 2019, resulting in an LTI frequency of 5.4 (7.6) per million hours worked.
+Our long-term objective is zero accidents, which some of our production units are approaching.
+During 2021, there were 22 lost time injuries compared to 24 in 2020, resulting in a LTI frequency of 5.0 (6.0) per million hours worked.
 The decrease follows various activities and measures to increase safety awareness in recent years.

-Diversity: We foster a culture that welcomes new co-workers from all backgrounds to quickly become a part of our global organization.
-Our target is to increase the proportion of female co-workers to 25 per cent.
-At the end of 2020, women made up 17 per cent of our workforce and 28 per cent of managers at level 1 and 2.
+Our target is to increase the proportion of female co-workers to 25 percent and for managers to 35 percent by 2026.
+At the end of 2021, women made up 17 percent of our workforce and 27 percent of managers.